michaelschiltz/Japanese_History_1/README.md

 * it is better to be exhaustive rather than being too concise

 **!!The schedule of the presentations will be decided in one of the first sessions; students are free to meet with the professor one week before doing the presentation, and will receive feedback.**

+**Some rules: whereas attendance is considered crucial, merely being present in class is insufficient to get a high grade (a passive attitude may even lead to fail the class).
+Active participation is prerequisite.
+Checking social media or constantly looking at your phone during class is discouraging and even disturbing for your peers, so should be avoided.
+This class demands a considerable degree of commitment; do not take this class if you are not motivated.**